Yastreb-class guard ship: Construction

 The six ships that were to start construction at the Ordzhonikidze Shipyard in Sevastopol actually had their material prepared at Marti South in Nikolayev and shipped to Sevastopol for building.
-Similarly the three ships launched, but not completed by the end war, at the Zhandov Shipyard in Leningrad were towed to the former Schichau-Werke shipyard in Kaliningrad for completion.
+Similarly the three ships launched, but not completed by the end of the war at the Zhandov Shipyard in Leningrad, were towed to the former Schichau-Werke shipyard in Kaliningrad for completion.

 Ships

 Career

 Little is known about their careers.
-Yastreb reportedly became a training ship on 17 February 1956, before becoming a target ship on 31 August 1956 and sold for scrap on 12 September 1959.
+Yastreb reportedly became a training ship on 17 February 1956.
+It became a target ship on 31 August 1956 and was then sold for scrap on 12 September 1959.
 Orel became a floating barracks on 31 January 1964 before being sold for scrap on 18 September 1969.
-Korshun may have been transferred to the Border Guards for several years, before being returned to the Navy in 1952.
+Korshun may have been transferred to the Border Guards for several years before it was returned to the Navy in 1952.
 She was sold for scrap 31 January 1964.
-Zorkii also appears to have been transferred to the Border Guards upon completion before being returned in 1952.
+Zorkii also appears to have been transferred to the Border Guards upon completion before it was returned to the Navy in 1952.
 She became a training ship on 18 October 1956 and was sold for scrap on 4 November 1975.
 Burevestnik became a training ship on 17 February 1956 and was sold for scrap on 28 January 1958.
 Al'batros also became a training ship at the same time and was sold for scrap on 28 February 1961.